KramBangcaya/SimpleChat/README.md

 8. Register to have Access

-9. You can now chat the server or the technical team about your issue
+9. You can now chat the server and ack as technical team in using this simple chat